 SEO Best Practices for WordPress Web Designers

-Search Engine Optimization (SEO) is arguably one of the most crucial aspects of your site.
-Both web design and functionality are also important, however, if people can’t even find the site through consistent SEO, then all that hard paid work and slaved hours, days, or weeks spent over site-building, goes to waste.
+Search Engine Optimization (SEO) is arguably one of the most crucial aspects of your website.
+Web design and functionality are, of course, also important; however, if people can’t find your site, then all your hard design work and the hours, days, or weeks spent on site-building go to waste.

-Good SEO practices aren’t hard to learn, but they also aren’t easy to master.
-My aim with this article is to help any WordPress user succeed with these great SEO practices that’ll help in developing your site and skills.
+Good SEO practices aren’t hard to learn, but they aren’t easy to master.
+This article is geared to help any WordPress user succeed with SEO best practices that will help develop their site and skills.

 SEO Best Practices

-Use Force HTTPS and a Good Search and Replace Plugin
+Use Force HTTPS and a Quality Search and Replace Plugin

-Over the past year, there have been a few major plugins (both paid and free) that have presented nasty vulnerabilities.
-As a result, sites have exeprienced everything from remote code injections, malicious ads, and redirects to malicious domains, not to mention the myriad of other attacks these vulnerabilities can also present.
+In recent years, there have been a few major plugins (both paid and free) that have presented nasty vulnerabilities.
+As a result, sites have experienced everything from remote code injections, malicious ads, and redirects to malicious domains, not to mention the myriad of other attacks these vulnerabilities can also present.

 SEO_best_practices